pootietang/farnsworth/README.md

 ----|---------
-q | shutdown the farnsworth system r | rescan hacks folder so as to make newly-added hacks available m | toggle manual mode, in which each hack runs until a new one is selected [enter] | stop the current hack and (re)load the highlighted one [down arrow] | move the hack selection downwards
+q | shutdown the farnsworth system r | rescan hacks folder so as to make newly-added hacks available m | toggle between auto and manual modes
+[enter] | stop the current hack and (re)load the highlighted one [down arrow] | move the hack selection downwards
 [up arrow] | move the hack selection upwards